KGlinoga/note-taker/README/README.md

 ## Usage

+ Clone the repo and run "npm i", then "npm start".
+The app should then deploy to your local host port 3001.

-  Simply visit http://localhost:3001 through your browser and type and save your first note!
+Then, visit http://localhost:3001 through your browser and type and save your first note!
 Revisit the notes later by clicking on the list on the left.

   ##Screenshots of Usage: